damianjoakes/querust/docs/src/notes.md

                  an external data source.
 Connectors perform IO on files, connect to TCP sockets, store data directly in memory, etc. Connectors are essentially definitions for how `appono` databases will persistently store data.
+                 The `Connector` is important as it must be able to ensure ACID-compliance with the underlying data layer that it's communicating with.
+For solutions such as file storage and in-memory storage this becomes trivial, but for solutions such as communicating with an external databases, ACID-compliance becomes reliant on the external database.

 2. `Database` - The next step in the data chain.
 Databases are definitions for objects that implement `Codec`.
-                The `Database`'s job is to handle ACID-compliant data storage, manage tables, act as an _"encoder"_ for `Codec`s (by encoding them into their bytes, and decoding them from their bytes), etc.
+                The `Database`'s job is to handle data storage, manage tables, act as an _"encoder"_ for `Codec`s (by encoding them into their bytes, and decoding them from their bytes), etc.